Sansingh1550/liver-transplant-committee-stats--synthetic-data-/README.md

 ## Statistical Analysis for Liver Transplant Committee Project (with synthetic data)
-Statistical evaluation pipeline for a game-theoretic multi-agent LLM committee simulating a liver transplant selection committee, developed as part of a research project at the Bhat Liver Lab, University of Toronto.
+Statistical evaluation pipeline for a game-theoretic multi-agent LLM committee simulating a liver transplant selection committee, developed as part of a research project at the Bhat Liver Lab, UHN.

 Code for evaluating the committee's listing decisions against ground truth outcomes and screening for demographic disparities in its errors: